 Vitamin D helps keep bones and immune cells healthy.
-Vitamin D is found in oily fish such as salmon and tuna.
-Small amounts can also be found in calcium rich foods.
-In some countries it is added to food.
-Your body makes vitamin D when exposed to direct sunlight.
+Vitamin D is found in oily fish such as salmon and tuna, and in small amounts in calcium rich foods.
+In some countries it is added to certain food products.
+Your body also makes vitamin D when exposed to direct sunlight.

 Vitamin D comes in two forms: Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
-Vitamin D3 may be more helpful in increasing vitamin D in your blood.
+Vitamin D3 may be more helpful in increasing the levels of vitamin D in your blood.

 Some vitamin supplements can be harmful or ineffective if you take the wrong dose.
 Talk to your health care professional if you are thinking of taking supplements.

-Vitamins are present naturally in food.
+Vitamin D is found in oily fish such as salmon and tuna, and in small amounts in calcium rich foods.
 You can buy vitamin supplements in health food shops, supermarkets or from chemists.
 They usually come in tablet, capsule or powder form.
 Vitamins may also be given as an injection by a doctor.

 Vitamin D supplements might be helpful for people who have a Vitamin D deficiency, but there is no evidence to suggest that Vitamin D is an effective treatment for depression for the general population.

 If you have depression, ask your doctor about whether it would be helpful for you to have a Vitamin D blood test.
 If your levels are low, your doctor will help you work out the best treatment.